 (d) “Operable capacity margin” equals “total net capacity” minus “total requirement.”

-and show that New England could experience large negative operable capacity margins of approximately 1,680 MW as early as summer 2015 if the 90/10 peak loads occurred.
+Figure 4-4 and Table 4-11 show that New England could experience large negative operable capacity margins of approximately 1,680 MW as early as summer 2015 if the 90/10 peak loads occurred.
 Thus, throughout the study period, New England could potentially rely on load and capacity relief from OP 4 actions if the projected 90/10 peak loads occurred.
-Assuming the exact amount of resources needed to meet the 0.1 day per year loss-of-load expectation (LOLE) analysis (refer to ) is purchased in the FCA (i.e., the net ICR), this negative operable capacity margin would increase to approximately 2,220 MW by 2018.
+Assuming the exact amount of resources needed to meet the 0.1 day per year loss-of-load expectation (LOLE) analysis (refer to Figure 4-1) is purchased in the FCA (i.e., the net ICR), this negative operable capacity margin would increase to approximately 2,220 MW by 2018.
 Using an indicative reserve margin of 14.3%, the operable capacity margin stays relatively constant from 2020 through 2024 in the negative 2,600 MW to negative 2,700 MW range.

 Determining Operating Reserves and Regulation